Against the Grain, Part 3: Sleep Deprivation

 Do you know why our school times are what they are?
 When formalized education first began in the US, most kids worked their family farms.
 They woke early, did morning chores, went to school and got home in time to do evening chores.
 How many kids enrolled in school today do that?
 A very slim minority.
 And yet, there is some perceived virtue in complying with school schedules based on farm schedules.

-And why do the high schoolers go so early, roughly half a school day before the adolescent brain becomes functional?
+And why do the high schoolers go so early, roughly half a school daybefore the adolescent brain becomes functional?
 Because most schools rotate their bus schedules between elementary, middle and high school runs.
 High schools are so much larger that they require fewer, but longer runs.
 Those busses then multiply and do the middle school runs, then the elementary runs.
 It’s more economical, but it costs our adolescents at every level.

-Teens aren’t sleepy because they’re lazy.
+Against Teen Brain Grains Teens aren’t sleepy because they’re lazy.
 They aren’t staying up later because they are being defiant.
 The hormonal shifts that occur in adolescence change the way their bodies process melatonin, which shifts their natural sleep cycles many hours later.
 But we still make them get up at o’dark thirty and start school before 8am.
 According to the NIH and the National Sleep Foundation, 43% of adolescents are sleep deprived, directly coinciding with the time of life where the frontal lobes have detached, challenging all of the same areas that sleep deprivation further challenges: Error correction, problem solving, risk and reward determination, social skill-building.

 We are setting our kids up for failure and then shaming/penalizing them when they don’t meet biologically unreasonable expectations.
 But more than that – We are baking into their psyches this myth that the natural must comply with our external demands.

-Because our culture has demanded this compliance to productivity based on artificial factors and schedules, the medical field has promoted the idea that “good sleep” typically means 7-8 hours of consecutive sleep time.
+And So… Sleep Because our culture has demanded this compliance to productivity based on artificial factors and schedules, the medical field has promoted the idea that “good sleep” typically means 7-8 hours of consecutive sleep time.
 What time we go to sleep is most often determined by what time we wake up… which is most often determined by what time we need to start work, go to school, or help facilitate others getting up and ready for school or work.
 Which, as noted above, is all based on external scheduling that has nothing to do with natural rhythms.

 In order to get those 7-8 hours, a supposedly healthy sleep consists of about three sleep cycles that include both REM and non-REM sleep periods.
 For most people, the first complete cycle of sleep uses our fatigue from the day to put us under for the biggest chunk of time, often 3-4 hours.
 We wake at the top of the sleep cycle, hopefully not enough to notice.
 On a good night, we float back down into another sleep cycle that’s shorter, briefly wake, go into another cycle, hopefully ending after a total sleep of about 7-8 hours.